quark-zju/pingstat/README.md

 Configuration
 =============

-By default, pingstat writes 3 pictures every minutes: 2 hours, 1 day and 1 week.
+By default, pingstat writes 3 pictures every minutes: 2 hours, 1 day and 2 weeks.
 To change this, just edit `INTERVAL = [...]` in `pingstat.rb`.